esp-rs/std-training/book/src/04_4_2_interrupts.md

 ## 💡 Solving Help

-* The necessary imports are already made, if you enter `cargo --doc --open` you will get helping documentation regarding the LED.
+* The necessary imports are already made, if you enter `cargo --doc --open` you will get helpful documentation regarding the LED.
 * The LED's part number is WS2812RMT.
 * It's a programmable RGB LED.
-This means there aren't single pins to set for red, green and blue, but that we need to instantiate it to be able to send `RGB8` type values to it with a method.
+This means there aren't single pins to set for red, green and blue, but we need to instantiate it to be able to send `RGB8` type values to it with a method.
 * The board has a hardware random number generator.
 It can be called with `esp_random()`.
 * Calling functions from the `esp-idf-sys` is unsafe in Rust terms and requires an `unsafe()` block.
 You can assume that these functions are safe to use, so no other measures are required.